TobiasDeBruijn/MusicStatisticReader/README.md

 - <...>`` means required.
 - [...]`` means optional, though to include max output you need to specifiy a year!

+If the year is not provided, it will default to the current year.
+If max output is not provided, it wil ldefault to 10

 **NOTE: The path NEEDS to be in double quotes!**

 ## Getting your statistics